KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Elora confesses to Sunry's infidelity automatically if you have Jolee or Bastila in your party: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 * Energy shields don't block electricity: [Energy Shield Damage Fix](http://deadlystream.com/forum/files/file/548-energy-shield-damage-fix/)
 * First lightsaber crystal uses wrong icon: [First Lightsaber Crystal Fix 1.0](http://deadlystream.com/forum/files/file/898-first-lightsaber-crystal-fix/)
+* Fixed Elise’s walking pace when she exits so she runs away when upset and walks away otherwise
 * Fixed placeable heights on the Ebon Hawk to reduce floor clipping & floating
 * Fixed the height of the workbench on Dantooine
 * Fixed the position of the strongbox in the Taris Lower City apartments (reported by DarthParametric) [ISSUE #68](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/68)